Central Program

 Register here!

-*If you are in Baroque Academy, Ensemble Singing Intensive, there's no need to choose classes, your daily schedule is set.
+List of classes will be published in the spring.
+If you are in Baroque Academy, Ensemble Singing Intensive, or the Medieval Project, there's no need to choose classes, your daily schedule is set.
 If you are in the Choral Workshop, you may choose a 4th period class.
-If you are in New London Assembly, and would like to take a music class, you may use the class choice form to choose a class.
+If you are in New London Assembly, you have the option to take a music class.

 The AEMF schedule makes great demands on time and energy.
 Workshop burnout can be a real problem.
 Many students leave one period free to allow sufficient time to practice, rest, recreate, and integrate what they have learned.
 Please also note that you may audit any class as an alternative to playing every period of the day.